-Anglo-Saxon tribes of Britain.
+The history of the name Allhands begins with the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name for the son of John.
 The given name John was originally derived from the Dutch Hans or Han.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
-There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Allhands family

 The surname Allhands was first found in Cheshire where the name first appeared as a forename in the Assize Rolls of 1288, Honde Cottrell.
 The Hundredorum Rolls of 1279 included Richard Hand in Bedfordshire and later Robert Hind was found in the Subsidy Rolls for Sussex in 1296.
 Walter Handes was listed in the Subsidy Rolls for Warwickshire in 1332.